ibinary/sealed/README.md

 3. Expansion of media types to AUDIO(S) in Sealed 3.x.
 4. Legal precedent to verify the efficacy of Sealed by a copyright holder.
 # Dependencies
 Linux: Install these tools on most Linux distributions using the package manager.

-For Ubuntu and other Debian-based distributions, use apt: sudo apt update sudo apt install ffmpeg poppler-utils
+   Ubuntu and other Debian-based distributions, use apt:
+      sudo apt update
+      sudo apt install ffmpeg poppler-utils

-For Fedora, CentOS, or other Red Hat-based distributions, use dnf or yum: sudo dnf install ffmpeg poppler-utils
+   Fedora, CentOS, or other Red Hat-based distributions, use dnf or yum:
+      sudo dnf install ffmpeg poppler-utils

 macOS: Use Homebrew package manager to install these tools.
 Install Homebrew:
    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"